Developing a Wind Farm

 • We are committed to meaningful engagement with the local community throughout all stages of the wind farm project’s life.
 We engage with local council, landowners, neighbours and local communities as early as possible in the project to make sure we are keeping people informed and involved in the planning and development from the start.

 • We will share progress and announcements about the wind farm project through a number of channels, including in-person meetings, email newsletter updates and social media.
-Landowners will and community leaders will have a dedicated contact person, who questions or concerns can be raised with directly.
+Landowners and community leaders will have a dedicated contact person to raise questions or concerns directly.

 There are also a number of ways to contact us here.